jonathanscholtes/Azure-AI-RAG-Architecture-React-FastAPI-and-Cosmos-DB-Vector-Store/README.md

 ## License
 This project is licensed under the [MIT License](MIT.md), granting permission for commercial and non-commercial use with proper attribution.

+## Support
+For any questions or issues, please [open an issue](https://github.com/jonathanscholtes/Azure-AI-RAG-Architecture-React-FastAPI-and-Cosmos-DB-Vector-Store/issues) on GitHub or reach out to the project maintainers.

 ## Disclaimer
 This demo application is intended solely for educational and demonstration purposes.
 It is provided "as-is" without any warranties, and users assume all responsibility for its use.